Judopay/JudoKit-iOS/README.md

 Add `#import <JudoKitObjC/JudoKitObjC.h>` to the top of the file where you want to use the SDK.

-If you are integrating using Cocoapods:
+If you are integrating using Cocoapods, follow the steps below (if your integration is based on Carthage, then visit https://github.com/JudoPay/JudoKitObjC/wiki/Carthage.
+If you are integrating the SDK manually then follow the guide here https://github.com/JudoPay/JudoKitObjC/wiki/Manual-integration):

 - You can install CocoaPods with the following command: